-This subject provides a platform for participants to reconsider the relationship between education and sustainable development goals in East Asia.
+This subject provides a platform for participants to understand and reconsider the relationship between education and sustainable development goals in East Asia.
 It starts with an introduction to the basic knowledge of sustainable development goals (SDGs) for the development of the global village by 2030.
-Then, it moves to understand the educational perspectives of the SDGs in the context of East Asia.
-In the third part of the subject, it discusses achievement and challenges of education and SDGs in Japan's context.
-It closes by making a group blueprint for education development in/for SDGs in East Asia by participants.
+Then, it moves to discuss about the educational perspectives of the SDGs in the context of East Asia.
+In the third part of the subject, it gives focus on achievement and challenges of education and SDGs in Japan's context.
+It closes by making group presentations on how to frame a new social contract for educational development in/for SDGs in East Asia by participants.